OKAY KIDS. HUDDLE UP!

 We found that the queso needs some time to infuse with the green chiles, so we’ll start there…

-Like our official Urban Cowgirl Queso Recipe, this Texas style queso is made with a block of American cheese from the deli.
+Like our official Urban Cowgirl Queso Recipe, this Texas-Style queso is made with a block of Boar’s Head American cheese from the deli.
 NOT VELVETTA!
-(Cause round these parts we’re on a mission to teach as many people as possible to use American cheese in your queso for WAY better, restaurant quality queso.)
+(Cause round these parts we’re on a mission to teach as many people as possible to use American cheese in your queso for WAY better, restaurant-quality queso.)